grapadacious/grapl/README.md

 bin/grapl web
 ```

+Visit `http://localhost:8080` to view the running website.
+Any changes made to the `web` playground will be reflected on refresh.
+There is no need to restart the server.

 ### Configuration

 There is an example `.env` file called `.env.example`.
 You can copy that file to specify versions other than the defaults for the different runtimes.